-First, as a food additive, silicon dioxide serves as an anticaking agent.
-It is used to prevent clumping.
+Silicon dioxide is also added to many foods and supplements.
+As a food additive, it serves as an anticaking agent to avoid clumping.
 In supplements, it’s used to prevent the various powdered ingredients from sticking together.

-As with many food additives, consumers often have concerns about finding silicon dioxide on product labels.
-However, numerous studies have found no health risks associated with this particular ingredient.
+As with many food additives, consumers often have concerns about silicon dioxide as an additive.
+However, numerous studies suggest there’s no cause for these concerns.

-The fact that it’s found in plants and drinking water, suggests it is safe.
-But in addition, research has shown that the silica we consume doesn’t accumulate in our bodies; rather, it’s flushed out by the kidneys.
+The fact that silicon dioxide is found in plants and drinking water suggests it’s safe.
+Research has shown that the silica we consume through our diets doesn’t accumulate in our bodies.
+Instead, it’s flushed out by our kidneys.

-According to a paper prepared in association with WHO, the only negative health effects related to silicon dioxide have been caused by silicon deficiency.
-In other words, a lack of silicon dioxide may do more harm than too much.
+Previously guidelines followed a 1974 paper prepared in association with the World Health Organization.
+This paper found the only negative health effects related to silicon dioxide have been caused by silicon deficiency.
+More current research may be changing the guidelines and recommendations.

 Though the research so far suggests there aren’t many risks associated with silicon dioxide ingestion, the FDA has set upper limits on its consumption: Silicon dioxide shouldn’t exceed 2 percent of a food’s total weight.
 This is mainly because amounts higher than these set limits haven’t been sufficiently studied.